Tomas-Simoes/Acharya-Measure-Prototype/README.md

 modelName = "Models/best.pt"# Model to use
-runTraining = False # If it's going to train the model epochsNumber = 10 # Number of training cycles
+runTraining = False # If it's going to train the model runPrediction = False # If it's going to predict on the test images epochsNumber = 10 # Number of training cycles

 resizeImage = False # If it's going to resize the image or use the original size